Saltburn-by-the-Sea: Old Saltburn

-The name Saltburn derives from the Old English saltburna meaning 'salt stream'.
+The town's name derives from the Old English saltburna, meaning 'salt stream'.

 Old Saltburn is the original settlement, located in the Saltburn Gill.
-Records are scarce on its origins, but it was a centre for smugglers, and publican John Andrew is referred to as 'king of smugglers'.
+Records are scarce on its origins, but it was a centre for smugglers and publican John Andrew is referred to as 'king of smugglers'.

 In 1856, the hamlet consisted of the Ship Inn and a row of houses, occupied by farmers and fishermen.

 In the mid-18th century, authors Laurence Sterne and John Hall-Stevenson enjoyed racing chariots on the sands at Saltburn.